Burden and saturation of CT(Current Transformer)-Electronicsinfos

 Cautions

 Properly matching the burden impedance to the CT's specifications is crucial for accurate current measurement.
-It ensures that the CT operates within its optimal range and minimizes errors caused by burden-induced voltage drops.
+It ensures the CT operates within its optimal range and minimizes errors caused by burden-induced voltage drops.

 Burden ratings for IEC CTs